NREL/fpeam/README.md

 ## Module structure and function

-The NONROAD module has very similar functionality to the MOVES module; input files for running the model are created and saved, and system commands (saved as batch files in the NONROAD module) are used to call the external models.
-A separate postprocessing method for raw NONROAD output reads in the NONROAD output files, concatenates the output from various NONROAD runs together, and adds identifier columns.
+The NONROAD module has very similar functionality to the MOVES module; input files for running the model are created and saved, and batch files are used to run NONROAD on the input files.
+A separate postprocessing method for raw NONROAD output reads in the output files, concatenates the output from various runs together, and adds identifier columns.

+The input files NONROAD needs to run are allocate, population and options files, created respectively by the `create_allocate_files`, `create_population_files` and `create_options_files` methods.
+The allocate files contain indicators for each FIPS within a particular state that, if county-level input data is not provided, are used to allocate state-wide pollutants to the county level.
+When NONROAD is run via FPEAM, the county-level input data is always provided and so the allocate files are overruled; however, they must be provided for NONROAD to run.
+The population files are created from the equipment use dataset and information on annual equipment use in the default MOVES database.
+The `create_population_files` method calculates the number of each equipment type needed per NONROAD run and writes the population to file.

+Options files for NONROAD are similar to runspec files for MOVES.
+They contain specifications for the population and allocate files for a particular NONROAD run, default data, and FPEAM-scenario-specific information such as the year and temperature range.
+For every valid options file passed to NONROAD, one output file is generated.

+After the input files have been generated, the `create_batch_files` method creates batch files for every NONROAD run and master batch files for every state in which NONROAD will be run.
+The master batch file calls the batch files for the runs defined by the options file.

+The `run` method calls all other methods including the `postprocess` method.
+Postprocessing is different for NONROAD than for MOVES because NONROAD writes raw results to individual text files (one file per NONROAD run) with the extension .out.
+Postprocessing then involves gathering each .out file, extracting the FPEAM-relevant data, calculating a few pollutants that are not returned by NONROAD, and then concatenating and formatting the NONROAD results so they can be combined with the results of other modules.

 ## Additional development

+Allow for users to select which pollutants are returned by the postprocessing method.

 # EmissionFactors Module